Cost of Living in Nicaragua

 If you are thinking about moving to Nicaragua, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Nicaragua varies greatly depending on the size and location, but generally speaking, the average price of a one-bedroom apartment in the city is around $200 to $400 per month.
-Renting a room in a shared flat is even cheaper and most rural accommodations can be found for less than $100 per month," said one person in Nicaragua.
+Renting a room in a shared flat is even cheaper and most rural accommodations can be found for less than $100 per month," remarked one in Nicaragua.

 "In comparison, the housing is less expensive than in the US New construction is around $40.00 a sq. ft.
 Upscale, 3 bedrooms with a view and pool are renting for $500-700.00 per month.
-Smaller local houses rent for $200-300.00," remarked one expat in San Juan del Sur.
+Smaller local houses rent for $200-300.00," explained one expat.

 What are typical rental prices for expats in Nicaragua?

 "The cost of renting a nice one bedroom apartment in Nicaragua can vary depending on the city and area.
 Generally, the cost of a one bedroom apartment can start at around $400 and increase to over $1000 depending on its size, amenities, location and other factors.
-Renting a nice two bedroom apartment can start at around $600 and increase up to $1500 depending on its size, amenities, location and other factors," commented one expat living in Nicaragua.
+Renting a nice two bedroom apartment can start at around $600 and increase up to $1500 depending on its size, amenities, location and other factors," wrote an expat living in Nicaragua.

 What appliances are typically included in a rental?